BU-NU-CLOUD-F19/Curating_Log_Files/README.md

 ### Component Description:

 1. Sources: (OpenShift Cluster, VMs and Bare metal nodes) - Fluentd pods consisting of multiple containers will collect all the logs pertaining to that pod and store it in a file named fluentd.log.
-2. Collector: Script to collect logs from all fluentd.log on all sources and push them in ElasticSearch index.
+2. Filebeat: It's a log forwarder that aggregates logs from Fluentd pods and systemd logs, and ships it to Elasticsearch.
 3. RAW ElasticSearch Master: Index containing all raw log files.
-4. Filter Script:  Filter the raw log files using Machine Learning algorithms (After analyzing PII we will decide on a feasible algorithm).
-5. Filtered Elastic Search Master: Index containing all curated log files.
-6. Kibana:View the logs.
+4. Kibana:View the logs.

 ## 5. Acceptance criteria

 The minimum viable product is the demonstration of the specific configuration of services to enable the automated collection of log files.
 This will include collecting logs from a separate OpenStack VM and collecting logs from staging openshift.
 This will demonstrate how to configure a service that will enable researchers to access logs collected in the short term.

 Some stretch goals are:
- 1. Creating an algorithm which can work with multiple data sources.
- 2. Using ML algorithms to detect anomalies in the log files.
+ 1. Anonymizing log files using a ML algorithm

 ## 6. Release Planning
 ### Sprint 1